nus-cs2103/website-base/admin/project-v15.md

 </tip-box>

-### v1.5 Product
+### v1.4 Product

-This is as a ‘production release’.
-It should be at least ‘near production quality’.
+Ideally, this version should be a <tooltip content=" i.e., it can be used by end-users">_releasable_</tooltip> product.
+However, in the interest of lowering your workload, we do not penalize if the product is <tooltip content="i.e., the product is not usable by end-users because some essential features are missing">not releasable</tooltip>, ==as long as the product is <tooltip content="i.e., the features it has can be tested from an end-user perspective">_acceptance testable_</tooltip>==.

 **Submission**:

 * **Source code**: Push the code to GitHub and tag with the version number.
-Source code (==including collated .md files==; please ensure the collated `.md` files are up to date; any updates to collated code files after the deadline will be considered a later submission) Note that the quality of the code in these ==collated code files accounts for a significant component of your final score==, graded individually.
+Source code (==including collated .md files==; please ensure the collated `.md` files are up to date; any updates to collated code files after the deadline will be considered a later submission).
+Note that the quality of the code in these ==collated code files accounts for a significant component of your final score==, graded individually.
 * **Executable**: See summary of submissions above